dfraser74/wp-amp-themes/readme.txt

 AMP was designed with responsiveness in mind, to work across all screen sizes.

 == Changelog ==

+= 1.2 =
+* Added integration with OneSignal for push notifications.

 = 1.1 =
 * Added possibility to insert new themes.